awsdocs/aws-parallelcluster-user-guide/doc_source/cluster-definition.md

 ## `extra_json`<a name="extra-json"></a>

-Defines the extra JSON that is merged into the `dna.json` that is used by Chef\.
+Defines the extra JSON that is merged into the `dna.json` that is used by Berkshelf\.
+For more information, see [Building a Custom AWS ParallelCluster AMI](tutorials_02_ami_customization.md)\.

 The default value is `{}`\.